-The Center for Devices and Radiological Health (CDRH) recognizes that many people play critical roles in evaluating and communicating the benefits and risks of medical devices.
-However, only patients live with their medical conditions and make daily choices regarding their health care.
-Their voice and perspective are critical to understanding the impact of medical devices.
+The Center for Devices and Radiological Health (CDRH) recognizes that it takes many people to evaluate and communicate the benefits and risks of medical devices.
+However, only patients and their caregivers who have lived with their medical conditions and use medical devices understand the factors that impact their health care choices and the patients' perspectives are critical to understanding the impact of medical devices on their daily lives.

 On this page:

-- Patient Preference Information Helps CDRH Understand Medical Device Benefits and Risks
+- Patient Preference Information to Help Understand Medical Device Benefits and Risks

 - Patient Preference-Sensitive Areas: Using Patient Preference Information in Medical Device Evaluation